Multilevel ensemble Kalman filtering for spatio-temporal processes: Numerical examples

+with the MLEnKF estimator $\mu^{\rm{ML}}_{n,i}[\varphi]$ here being computed on a finer resolution than all those considered in the runtime-to-MSE study.
+The right subfigure in Figure~\ref{fig:nonlinearMseVsCostFull} displays the graph of

+Once again, the numerical observations are consistent with the theoretical asymptotical behavior predicted by~\eqref{eq:mlMseRuntime} and~\eqref{eq:mcMseRuntime}.

-\begin{remark}[Multilevel particle filter] To the best of our knowledge, there does not exist a multilevel particle filter for SPDE to this date.
-Provided the effective dimension on level $\ell$ is $N_\ell$, the general requirement for particle filters is that the ensemble size on that level is bounded from below by $ce^{N_\ell}$ particles, for some constant $c>0$.
-For MLEnKF, on the other hand, the level $\ell$ ensemble size is bounded from above by $\cO(L^2 N_\ell^{\beta/d} N_\ell^{-(\beta+d\gamma_x+\gamma_t)/(2d)} )$.
-Therefore, the problems accessible with this methodology are substantially larger than those accessible to existing consistent particle filter technology. \end{remark}
+\begin{remark}[MLEnKF versus Multilevel particle filters] To the best of our knowledge, there does not exist a general multilevel particle filter for SPDE to this date.
+When the effective dimension on level $\ell$ is $N_\ell$, the general requirement for particle filters is that the ensemble size on that level is bounded from below by $ce^{N_\ell}$ particles, for some constant $c>0$.
+Effective dimension refers to the dimension of the space over which importance sampling needs to be performed \cite{bengtsson2008curse, chatterjee2015sample, agapiou2017importance}.
+For example, in the case of full observations, the effective dimension can be equal to the state-space dimension.
+For MLEnKF, on the other hand, the level $\ell$ ensemble size is always bounded from above by $\cO(L^2 N_\ell^{(\beta-d\gamma_x-\gamma_t)/(2d)} )$, even with full observations.
+The set of MLEnKF-tractable problems is therefore substantially larger than the set of problems tractable by particle filters. \end{remark}